10+ HOURS OF LIVE MOUNTAIN BIKE COVERAGE COMING TO RED BULL TV OCTOBER 1-4

 After the DH wraps, riders will send Crankworx Innsbruck 2020 out with a bang.
 The festival will wrap with a sunset session for the Official European Whip-Off Championships, with highlights available after.

-For the full 360 degree, 24/7 Crankworx experience, stay tuned to Crankworx World Tour on Facebook, YouTube, Instagram and Twitter.
-At your fingertips: exclusive behind-the-scenes photos and videos, clips of top runs, GoPro course previews, bike checks, Austrian cultural features plus timely highlight pieces.
+For the full 360 degree, 24/7 Crankworx experience, fans are encouraged to stay tuned to Crankworx World Tour on Facebook, YouTube, Instagram and Twitter.
+At their fingertips: exclusive behind-the-scenes photos and videos, clips of top runs, GoPro course previews, bike checks, Austrian cultural features plus timely highlight pieces.